||corgio:myCorg.horizontalMovement()|| can be expressed as simply

 Activity: Corgio Extension in JavaScript

-In previous lessons, the ||corgio:Corgio||
+In previous lessons, the ||corgio:Corgio|| extension handled the intricate

 parts of making a character for a platformer.